agoddard/dockulator/README.md

 * Middleware: [Ruby](http://ruby-lang.org) -- Looks for empty calculations and passes them off to Docker
 * Containerization: [Docker](http://docker.io) -- Does calculation

+# Calculator APIs

+Each calculator must adhere to the same API.

+   Accepts input from STDIN
+   Responds with input on STDOUT

 ## Use Case

 1. Bianca goes to dockulator.com